tarwn/lessthandot-hugo/blogs/content/posts/2010-05-19-configuring-sql-server-dba.md

-### 12. Backups are for sissies so I don’t do them or restore them to test
+### 12. Backups are for sissies so I don't do them or restore them to test

 Everyone knows the signature.
-It’s comical in passing and at user group meetings.
+It's comical in passing and at user group meetings.
 Is it true?
 Not even close.
 Backups are your foundation for recovery.
 Your ability to save the universe from data gremlins that chew their way through your NIC port into the chassis, feasting on the RAM before moving to your beloved disk.
 Wait, listen to this:

 **Jan:** _My database blew up.
-Something about corrupt, torn pages and Google can’t save me.
+Something about corrupt, torn pages and Google can't save me.
 John, can you help?_

-**John:** _Jan, let’s just restore to the other server so we can figure this out without being on the verge of heart attacks._
+**John:** _Jan, let's just restore to the other server so we can figure this out without being on the verge of heart attacks._

 **jan :** _backups?_

-Don’t be that person!
+Don't be that person!
 Backup your data and back it up as much as you possibly can.
 Most of all restore it wherever you can to test it, well, can be restored.
 This is a nice feature to know you have before you need to have it.